-Maybe you’ve seen a side of your personality that you don’t like maybe an anger, a prejudice, maybe a judgmental side or a snobby side.
+Maybe you’ve seen a side of your personality that you don’t like such as anger, prejudice, a judgmental side, or a snobby side.
 Don’t be afraid to be honest about your reflection as this itself will help you grow.
-All the best stories, creative and unique travel journal ideas have the character go through an arc and change, for better or worse.
+All the best stories and creative and unique travel journal ideas have the character go through an arc and change, for better or worse.

 Will your travel journal have an arc?

 You can write this during the trip, or after, depending on when you start seeing these differences.

 We all think of worldly travelers with their beaten-up notebooks but in this day and age, you have so many choices.